 The standards in this Framework are focused on English language arts and literacy.
 But students need to acquire wide-ranging knowledge of the world learned through a well-balanced curriculum to be truly literate.
 Content knowledge is the indispensable companion to improved reading comprehension, since a child needs background knowledge about a topic in order to identify the main ideas and details of an informational text, or to understand how and why events unfold in an historical novel.
 All through the elementary grades, students need to be immersed in classrooms, schools, and libraries that provide a wide variety of books and media at different levels of complexity in a variety of genres – both literary and nonfiction.
 They need daily activities in which they develop language skills, mathematical understanding and fluency, understanding of experimentation and observation in science, creative experience in producing works of visual art and performing, and interacting with the community in a variety of ways.

 The pre-K–5 standards include expectations for reading, writing, speaking, listening, and language applicable to a range of subjects, including ELA, social studies, science, mathematics, the arts, and comprehensive health.

 The standards insist that instruction in reading, writing, speaking, listening, and language be a shared responsibility within the school.
-The grades 6–12 standards are divided into two sections, one for ELA and the other for history/social studies, science, mathematics, and technical subjects.
-This division reflects the unique, time-honored place of ELA teachers in developing students’ literacy skills while at the same time recognizing that teachers in other disciplines have a role in developing students’ capacity for reading and writing informational text.
+This is particularly important in middle and high schools, where students encounter a number of teachers from different academic departments daily.
+The grades 6–12 standards are divided into two sections, one for ELA and the other for history/social studies, science, mathematics, and career and technical subjects.
+This division reflects the unique, time-honored place of ELA teachers in developing students’ literacy skills and literary understandings while at the same time recognizing that teachers in other disciplines have a particular role in developing students’ capacity for reading and writing informational text.

 To achieve a well-rounded curriculum at all grade levels, the standards in this Framework are meant to be used with the standards of the Massachusetts Curriculum Frameworks for Mathematics, History and Social Science, Science and Technology/Engineering, the Arts, Comprehensive Health, Foreign Languages, and, at grades 9–12, the Frameworks for Career and Vocational Technical Education.